Pippa Middleton Wedding: ‘If I Had To Get Married, It Would Be In My Tennis Whites’

 Currently, the strongest rumor for the designer of Pippa Middleton’s wedding dress is Giles Deacon.
 This is primarily because he was seen with Pippa and her family before Christmas and laden with large dress carrier bags when he arrived at the family residence.
 Giles is known for his “grand scale glamour” for a strong woman such as Pippa Middleton who “has the confidence to take center stage.”

-However, other contenders for designer of Pippa Middleton’s wedding dress are Jenny Packham, Emilia Wickstead and Alice Temperley.
+However, other contenders for the designer of Pippa Middleton’s wedding dress are Jenny Packham, Emilia Wickstead, and Alice Temperley.

 Pippa Middleton is also making certain that whatever wedding dress and designer she chooses that she will be perfectly fit and in shape for her wedding day.
-In order to achieve this, she has enlisted the aid of a personal trainer at South Kensington Club, but is also doing plenty of exercise at her Chelsea home with James, where she has her own personal gym.
+In order to achieve this, she has enlisted the aid of a personal trainer at South Kensington Club but is also doing plenty of exercise at her Chelsea home with James, where she has her own personal gym.

 What kind of flowers will Pippa Middleton have at her wedding?
-Pippa has been seen frequenting Chelsea’s Lavender Green Flowers in the past weeks, and at her parents’ home for the wedding party there may be hydrangeas or peonies featured prominently.
+Pippa has been seen frequenting Chelsea’s Lavender Green Flowers in the past weeks, and at her parents’ home for the wedding party, there may be hydrangeas or peonies featured prominently.
 It has been stated that the Middleton family greatly enjoy “the symbolic language of flowers.”

 It is notable that Pippa Middleton will be heading to James Matthew’s parents’ five-star Eden Hotel before their wedding.
 As this hotel is located in St. Barts, it is highly likely that Pippa will be very tanned for her wedding.
 It is thought that Middleton and Matthews will be visiting this hotel as they weren’t able to visit James’ parents over the holidays.